-7. Check the Park Hours for Disney in Advance
+7. Check the Disney World Park Hours in Advance

 8. Plan to Arrive at the Park Early

 Many people don’t realize that the parks actually open to the public before the rides start operating.
-At Magic Kingdom, Main Street opens around 8:00am on days that the rides start at 9:00am.
-(Although sometimes turnstiles will be open even before then.)
-Getting to your Disney theme park early means parking is a breeze, you can see the Park’s opening ceremony and take advantage of shorter lines.
-Our son loved the Magic Kingdom opening ceremony show and the fireworks with Mickey and friends.
+At Magic Kingdom, Main Street typically opens around 8:00am on days that the park officially opens at 9:00am.
+Getting to your Disney theme park early means parking is a breeze if you’re staying offsite.
+You can also see the Park’s opening ceremony and take advantage of shorter lines.
+The rope drop ceremony at Magic Kingdom is always a big hit, with fireworks and a quick hello from Mickey and friends.
 While Magic Kingdom’s opening ceremony is supposed to the best, Animal Kingdom and Hollywood Studios also do opening ceremonies.

 So Can You Do Disney World in One Day?

-As a Disney travel advisor, I’ve been asked this question several times.
+As a Travel Advisor specializing in Disney, I’ve been asked this question several times.
 It really depends on what you’re trying to get from it.
-If you just want a little bit of Disney magic during a trip to Orlando or know that you’ll be back and are getting your “feet wet” with Disney, one day at Disney World can be perfect.
-As long as you’re flexible with your plans and use the planning tools available, 1 day at Disney World is very doable.
+If you just want a little bit of Disney magic during a trip to Orlando or know that you’ll be back, one day at Disney World can be perfect.
+It’s especially great for a first trip to Disney World with younger kids if you want the trip to be a little more relaxing.